The Ferrari Museum in Maranello, Italy, showcases the history and evolution of Ferrari as a brand and race car and Enzo Ferrari, its founder.

 Ferrari is the only team to have competed in every season of Formula 1 racing since the series began in 1951.

-The Scuderia Ferrari team attracts the world's best drivers, from 7-time world champion Michael Schumacher in the 2000s to 4-time world champion Sebastian Vettel today.
+The Scuderia Ferrari team attracts the world's best drivers, from 7-time world champion Michael Schumacher in the 2000s to 4-time world champion Sebastian Vettel.

-My city is home to the United States Grand Prix which happens every October at the Circuit of the Americas track in south Austin.
+My city is home to the United States Grand Prix, every October at the Circuit of the Americas track in south Austin.

 Both times I went with my friend Bob, who I recently visited in San Diego, as he's a huge F1 fan.

-I've enjoyed it enough that I'd like to see some F1 races in other cities, such as Montreal or Mexico City.
+I've enjoyed it enough that I'd like to see some F1 races in other cities, such as the Canadian Grand Prix in Montreal or the Mexican Grand Prix in Mexico City.

-And while I don't have a favorite driver, I have to say I'm partial to Ferrari on account of their racing history and my recent experience visiting the Ferrari Museum in Maranello.
+And while I don't have a favorite driver, I have to say I'm partial to Ferrari because of its racing history and my recent experience visiting the Ferrari Museum in Maranello.

 Interactive Exhibits and Gift Shop